Mass Removal Surgery

 - Care: We will provide detailed instructions on how to care for the drain, including cleaning, monitoring for signs of infection, and when to expect removal.

-- Recovery: Drains are usually removed within days to a week, depending on the drainage and healing
+- Recovery: Drains are usually removed within days to a week, depending on the drainage and healing.

 - Purpose: Drains help remove excess fluid or blood accumulation, reducing the risk of infection, seroma, or hematoma formation.